zkotti/cosmos-tour/guide.md

 **Description**

-**The Sombrero Galaxy** (also known as Messier Object 104, M104 or NGC 4594) is a spiral galaxy in the constellation borders of Virgo and Corvus, being about 9.55 megaparsecs (31.1 million light-years) from our galaxy, within the local supercluster.
-It has a diameter of approximately 15 kiloparsecs (49,000 light-years), **three-tenths the size of Milky Way**.
-It has a bright nucleus, an unusually large central bulge, and a prominent dust lane in its outer disk, which is viewed almost edge-on. **The dark dust lane and the bulge give it the appearance of a sombrero hat**.
-Astronomers initially thought the halo was small and light, indicative of a spiral galaxy; but the Spitzer Space Telescope found that the dust ring was larger and more massive than previously thought, indicative of a giant elliptical galaxy.
-The galaxy has an apparent magnitude of +8.0, **making it easily visible with amateur telescopes**, and is considered by some authors to be the galaxy with the highest absolute magnitude within a radius of 10 megaparsecs of the Milky Way.
+**The Sombrero Galaxy** is a spiral galaxy in the constellation borders of Virgo and Corvus, 31.1 million light-years away from our galaxy.
+Its diameter is approximately 49,000 light-years, **30% the size of Milky Way**.
+It has a bright nucleus, an unusually large central bulge, and a prominent dust lane in its outer disk, which is viewed almost edge-on.

+**The dark dust lane and the bulge give it the appearance of a sombrero hat**.
+The Spitzer Space Telescope found that the dust ring was larger and more massive than previously thought, resembling a giant elliptical galaxy.
+The galaxy has an apparent magnitude of +8.0, **which makes it easily visible with using an amateur telescope**.
 <br>Source [wiki](https://en.wikipedia.org/wiki/Sombrero_Galaxy)

 ---